wetransform-os/ProMCDA/CONTRIBUTING.md

 - *Feature Request*: Suggests a new feature or enhancement to be added to the project.
 - *Documentation*: Relates to improvements or issues with project documentation.

-Click the green "Submit new issue" button to create the issue when you are ready.
+Click the green "Submit new issue" button to create the issue when ready.

 ### Making changes
 Contributing to the project is easy!
 Follow these steps to make changes and submit them for review: